Detecting Tropical Cyclone from the basic overview of life cycle of Extremely Severe Cyclonic Storm, Tauktae: Results and Discussion

-The ADT(9.0) intensity is overestimated up to T3.0 (figure \ref{fig1}).
-In comparison to IMD provides data and the Manual Dvorak T. No. the difference is about T1.0, which supports the earlier results by \cite{bib10}.The ADT (Version 8.2.1) has been shown to overestimate up to T3.0 or T2.5 by them.
-As a result of changing the original `Curve Band' pattern to an `Eye' pattern, ADT captures the Best Track Intensity quite well.
-ADT intensity estimates were slightly underestimated in the last stage of weakening as compared to the IMD best track by approximately 0.5 T.Number.
-ADT's MSW was overestimated in the preliminary development phase and underestimated in the weakening phase when compared with the best track MSW.
-During the initial developing phase, the Best track overestimates by about 10-30 knots.
-Similarly, during the weakening phase, the best track underestimates by about 05-30 knots.
+The ADT (9.0) intensity exhibits an overestimation of up to T3.0, as shown in Figure \ref{fig1}.
+When compared to data provided by IMD and the Manual Dvorak T. No., there is a discrepancy of approximately T1.0, consistent with the findings of \cite{bib10}.
+Their research also indicated that ADT (Version 8.2.1) tends to overestimate intensity by up to T3.0 or T2.5.
+By transitioning from the original ``Curve Band" pattern to an ``Eye" pattern, ADT effectively captures the Best Track Intensity.

+However, during the weakening phase, ADT intensity estimates slightly underestimated the IMD best track by approximately 0.5 T. Number.
+Moreover, in the preliminary development phase, ADT's Maximum Sustained Wind (MSW) was overestimated, whereas in the weakening phase, it was underestimated compared to the best track MSW.
+Specifically, during the initial development phase, the best track exhibited an overestimation of approximately 10-30 knots, while during the weakening phase, it displayed an underestimation of about 5-30 knots.